PLSysSec/deterministic-memsafety/README.md

 You can also specify more than one of these options, comma-separated: e.g., `-fdms=static,dynamic`.

+### Debugging

+To get debug logging, you can add the Clang flag `-mllvm -debug-only=DMS`.
+Even more logging is available with additional logging tags, which you can discover in the DMS source code.
+For instance, `-mllvm -debug-only=DMS,DMS-inst-processing`.

 ## Running the DMS passes on individual bitcode files

 ### Static DMS passes: